 Earlier this week Iley and I snuck in an afternoon swim at Steps Beach, which was much needed.
-The water was finally the perfect temperature and was calm and clear-just the way I like it.
-Not a fan of the rough surf.
-Anyway, on the steps leading down to the sand, I was enveloped by a perfume of sweet honey laden blossoms.
+On the steps leading down to the sand, I was enveloped by a perfume of sweet honey-laden blossoms.
 I stopped; inhaling this ecstasy that is called honeysuckle.
-On the way up the steps, refreshed and salty, we stopped once again to pick some of these delicate fairy-like blooms, careful to avoid the onslaught of shiny three-leaved vacation spoilers, aka poison ivy, that seem to cover every inch they can reach on the island.
-Our foraging continued on bicycle to more abundant spots along the bike paths and roadsides.
-Baskets full of sweet-scented blossoms, we headed home eager to turn them into a fragrant syrup.
+On the way up the steps after our swim, refreshed and salty, we stopped once again to pick some of these delicate fairy-like blooms, careful to avoid the onslaught of shiny three-leaved vacation spoilers, aka poison ivy, that seem to cover every inch they have can reach on the island.
+Our foraging continued on bicycles to more abundant spots along the bike paths and roadsides.
+Baskets full of sweet-scented blossoms, we headed home eager to turn them into fragrant syrup.

 Syrups are a favorite versatile preparation for any wild edible/medicinal blossom.
 Honeysuckle has been used medicinally for thousands of years because of its antibacterial, anti-inflammatory, antispasmodic, depurative, and diuretic properties among others, and is also used to reduce blood pressure.
-You can learn more about it here.
-Honeysuckle’s pleasant aroma and taste are wonderful added to drinks, as well as cakes and biscuits.
+Read more about the benefits of honeysuckle.
+Honeysuckle’s pleasant aroma and taste are lovely added to drinks, as well as cakes and biscuits.